monkE-kid/meghnerd-project-anda/README.md

 You can learn more commands, just by viewing this easy to read and use [document](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) on how to write in markdown.
 I'll keep updating and simplifying this guide as I get more and more info and ***TIME!!*** I have my first semester exams (yes I am a student!) going on so I am going as much as I possibly can from my side.
 This is just my very small, little but very passionate, help and contribution to the huge courage of Mr. Meghnad to fight the elections.

+- You can edit a file by clicking the edit 'pen' option on the top right of the pane the file is open in.
+After editing click the
+  'commit changes' button at the top right of the pane.
+The **commit changes** button is basically aksing you if you wanna change save your changes.
+The naming and description box you see are basically the name of the change and the description.
+  *Why is it like this?* Since its a public repository, asy changes you make is tracked so that it can be reversed easily.
+So everytime you *commit a change* it enters the change into a a **log** or **register**.
+It's done so its easy to track changes and undo them if anything goes wrong.
+Its recommended that you give a short name to your change, and give s one line description of what kind of change you made - i.e. updated something, added something etc.
+  **Example:** say you  update this README file and correct soem spelling errors, name your change as *Updated readme file* with the description as **checked for spelling errors and corrected some of them**.
+This is a good pactice beacuse if anybody spams or makes trouble with the repo, we can simply go back to the last major change and all edits that were done after that change will be removed.

 I hope we can together create a good public repository for project Anda, ans make sure it helps anyone in the future who wants to contest elections as an independent.